Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Experimental settings

-We experimentally chose a chunk size of 112s and radii for the confidence and displacement targets of $r_c = 3$s and $r_d = 6$s.
-We use an NMS suppression window of 20s, following previous works~\cite{giancola2021temporally,zhou2021feature}.
+We experimentally chose a chunk size of 112s and radii $r_c = 3$s and $r_d = 6$s.
+We use an NMS suppression window of 20s, following~\cite{giancola2021temporally,zhou2021feature}.
 Training and inference speeds were measured using wall times on a cloud instance with a V100 vGPU, 48 vCPUs at 2.30GHz, and 256GiB RAM.

-At each contracting step of the u-net, we halve the temporal dimension while doubling the channels.
+At each contracting step of the u-net, we halve the temporal dimension and double the channels.
 Expansion follows a symmetric design.
 We contract and expand 5 times when using ResNet+PCA ($T=224$), and 4 times when using Combination features ($T=112$), so in both cases the smallest temporal dimension becomes $224 / 2^5 = 112 / 2^4 = 7$.

-We experiment with two sizes for the TE: Small and Base.
+For the TE, we experiment with two sizes: Small and Base.
 Small has 4 layers, embedding size 128, and 4 attention heads, while Base has 12 layers, embedding size 256 and 8 attention heads.
-Due to GPU memory limitations, we use a batch size of 64 for Base, while Small uses our default of 256.
+We use batch size 64 for Base, and our default of 256 for Small.

-For each model, we choose a set of hyper-parameters on the validation set.
-To decrease costs, we optimize each hyper-parameter in turn, in the following order: the learning rate; SAM's $\rho$ (when applicable); the weight decay; and the mixup $\alpha$ (when applicable).
+For each model, we find the best set of hyper-parameters on the validation set.
+To decrease costs, we optimize each hyper-parameter in turn, in the following order: learning rate; SAM's $\rho$ (when applicable); weight decay; and mixup $\alpha$ (when applicable).
 We use a batch size of 256 and train for 1,000 epochs, where each epoch consists of 8,192 uniformly sampled video chunks.
 We apply a linear decay to the learning rate and weight decay, so that the final decayed values (at epoch 1,000) are 1/100th of the respective initial values.
 We train each model five times and report average results.

 We report results on SoccerNet's average-mAP metric, which uses tolerances $\delta=5, 10, \dots, 60$s, as well as the recent {\it tight} average-mAP metric, which uses $\delta=1, 2, 3, 4, 5$s~\cite{spottingchallenge}.
 The tolerance $\delta$ defines the time difference allowed between a detection and a ground-truth action such that the detection may still be considered a true positive.
-Thus, smaller tolerances enforce a higher temporal precision.
+Thus, smaller tolerances enforce higher temporal precision.
 Note $\delta$ is unrelated to the radii $r_c$ and $r_d$, the latter only used during training.

-\subsection{Results}
+\section{Results}